Piedmontese language: Literature

+The first documents in the Piedmontese language were written in the 12th century, the sermones subalpini, when it was extremely close to Occitan, dating from the 12th century, a document devoted to the education of the Knights Templar stationed in Piedmont.

+During the Renaissance, the oldest Piedmontese literary work of secular character, are the works of Zan Zòrs Alion, poet of the duchy of Montferrat, the most famous work being the opera Jocunda.

+In the 1500s and 1600s, there were several pastoral comedies with parts in Piedmontese.

+In the Baroque period, El Cont Piolèt, a comedy by Giovan Battista Tan-na d'Entraive was published.

+Literary Piedmontese developed in the 17th and 18th centuries, but it did not gain literary esteem comparable to that of French or Italian, other languages used in Piedmont.
+Nevertheless, literature in Piedmontese has never ceased to be produced: it includes poetry, theatre pieces, novels, and scientific work.

 History

 The first documents in the Piedmontese language were written in the 12th century, the sermones subalpini, when it was extremely close to Occitan.
-Literary Piedmontese developed in the 17th and 18th centuries, but it did not gain literary esteem comparable to that of French or Italian, other languages used in Piedmont.
-Nevertheless, literature in Piedmontese has never ceased to be produced: it includes poetry, theatre pieces, novels, and scientific work.

 Current status

 In 2004, Piedmontese was recognised as Piedmont's regional language by the regional parliament, although the Italian government has not yet recognised it as such.
 In theory, it is now supposed to be taught to children in school, but this is happening only to a limited extent.

 The last decade has seen the publication of learning materials for schoolchildren, as well as general-public magazines.
 Courses for people already outside the education system have also been developed.
 In spite of these advances, the current state of Piedmontese is quite grave, as over the last 150 years the number of people with a written active knowledge of the language has shrunk to about 2% of native speakers, according to a recent survey.
 On the other hand, the same survey showed Piedmontese is still spoken by over half the population, alongside Italian.
-Authoritative sources confirm this result, putting the figure between 2 million (Assimil, IRES Piemonte and 3 million speakers (Ethnologue) out of a population of 4.2 million people.
+Authoritative sources confirm this result, putting the figure between 2 million and 3 million speakers out of a population of 4.2 million people.
 Efforts to make it one of the official languages of the Turin 2006 Winter Olympics were unsuccessful.